WHAT VOLUNTEERS SHOULD CATER FOR:

 In cases of launching our volunteer house soon A house manager will be taking care of each of the volunteer.
 He/she is responsible for preparing all the meals for the volunteers, and the general cleanliness of the house.

 Start & Duration

 Projects in GNUVF are open to any dates.
 Volunteers should arrive a day before their placement though.

 You can choose to volunteer from 1 to 24 weeks.

 Orientation takes place the first day in our offices.

-Requirements to volunteer with UVF.
+Requirements to volunteer with GNUVF.

 All volunteers must have adequate volunteer travel insurance and are required to provide credentials depending on the chosen program.